 by Terri Wiebold and Lane Roberts

-The decision was made by the Board at a public meeting held on Monday, December 10.
+The Board made the decision at a public meeting held on December 10.
 The Board also reviewed its proposed 2008 budget during the meeting.
-More than 30 residents gathered to hear District Manager Jim McGrady discuss the financial position of the Metro District, and to ask questions regarding the District’s spending practices.
+More than 30 CPN residents gathered to hear District Manager Jim McGrady discuss the financial position of the Metro District, and to ask questions regarding the District’s spending practices.

 McGrady joined the District as manager in 2005, and since that time the budget has doubled.
-Back in 2005, the Metro District budget was $8.9 million.
+In 2005, the Metro District budget was $8.9 million.
 The 2008 budget, approved by the Board during the meeting, totaled more than $16 million.

 “It is apparent that each year the same mill levy has generated considerably more income because of the increased assessed evaluation,” said Galen Crowder, HOA1 resident and former Metro District board member.
 “In fact, it has been more than enough to fund budgets that far out pace the inflation rates and certainly a lot more than my three percent cost of living adjustments on a fixed income.”

-In 2008, the Board voted to raise the capital improvement fee to $20 a month.
+As part of the 2008 budget, the Board voted to raise the capital improvement fee to $20 a month.
 Implemented in 2005, this fee was originally $12 and was created to generate capital reserves for future renewable water.
-In addition, a five percent increase in usage fees for wastewater, and a five percent increase in sewer capital improvement fees were also approved by the board.
+In addition, the board also approved a five percent increase in usage fees for wastewater at that time, and a five percent increase in sewer capital improvement fees.

-In May, 2007, the District voted on a 4.5 percent increase on tier one and tier two of the District’s water budget, and also approved a wastewater rate increase and imposed a new monthly capital improvement fee for wastewater.
-Seven months after the last rate increase, the new rates will go into effect in January, 2008.
+In May, 2007, the District voted on a 4.5 percent increase on tiers one and two of the District’s water budget, and also approved a wastewater rate increase and imposed a new monthly capital improvement fee for wastewater.
+In January of 2008, only seven months after the last rate increase, the new rates will go into effect.